wrench-project/wrench/doc/source/wrench_101/serverless.rst

 A serverless compute service provides users with a "function" abstraction, as done by providers such as Google Functions, AWS lambdas, etc.
-The serverless compute service provides all necessary functions to register and invoke functions, which run inside containers.
+The serverless compute service provides all necessary functions to register and invoke functions, which, in practice, run inside containers.

 .. _guide-serverless-creating: